-FathomNet - A global underwater image database for enabling artificial intelligence in the ocean By Kakani Katija, Monterey Bay Aquarium Research Institute, USA
+FathomNet: a global underwater image database for enabling AI in the ocean

+Kakani Katija, Monterey Bay Aquarium Research Institute, USA

 Ocean-going platforms are integrating high-resolution camera feeds for observation and navigation, producing a deluge of visual data.
 The volume and rate of this data collection can rapidly outpace researchers' abilities to process and analyze them.
-Recent advances in artificial intelligence and machine learning enable fast, sophisticated analysis of visual data, but have had limited success in the ocean due to lack of dataset standardization, insufficient formatting, and aggregation of existing, expertly curated imagery for use by data scientists.
-To address this need, we have created FathomNet, a public platform that makes use of existing, expertly curated data that is built on FAIR data principles and uses community-recognized Darwin CORE archive data formats.
-FathomNet has over 160k localizations of 1.4k midwater and benthic classes, and contains more than 70k iconic and non-iconic views of marine animals, underwater equipment, debris, etc. All submitted annotation data are licensed under a Creative Commons Attribution - No Derivatives 4.0 International License; images are licensed under a Creative Commons Attribution - Non Commercial - No Derivatives 4.0 International license, and all of the images may be used for training and development of machine learning algorithms for commercial, academic, non-profit, and government purposes.
-In addition to the database and website, FathomNet includes an ecosystem of services with instructional guides, code, and machine learning models aggregated on GitHub.
-Additional terms of use involve contributing enrichments, where the user contributes to the FathomNet ecosystem either by defining workflows, sharing trained models, contributing data, or validating existing data, and restricting use to benevolent purposes in ways that are consistent with UN Sustainable Development Goals.
-As FathomNet continues to develop and incorporate more image data from other oceanographic community members, this effort will enable scientists, explorers, policymakers, storytellers, and the public to understand and care for our ocean.
+Recent advances in AI and machine learning enable fast, sophisticated analysis of visual data, but have had limited success in the ocean due to lack of data set standardization, insufficient formatting and aggregation of existing, expertly curated imagery for use by data scientists.
+To address this need, we have created FathomNet, a public platform that makes use of existing, expertly curated data built on FAIR data principles that uses community-recognized Darwin CORE archive data formats.
+FathomNet has over 160,000 localizations of 1,400 midwater and benthic classes and contains more than 70.000 iconic and non-iconic views of marine animals, underwater equipment, debris, etc. All submitted annotation data are licensed under a Creative Commons Attribution - No Derivatives 4.0 International License; images are licensed under a Creative Commons Attribution - Non-Commercial - No Derivatives 4.0 International license and all images may be used for training and development of machine learning algorithms for commercial, academic, non-profit and government purposes.
+In addition to the database and website, FathomNet includes an ecosystem of services with instructional guides, code and machine learning models aggregated on GitHub.
+Additional terms of use involve contributing enrichments where the user contributes to the FathomNet ecosystem either by defining workflows, sharing trained models, contributing data or validating existing data and restricting use to benevolent purposes in ways that are consistent with the United Nations Sustainable Development Goals.
+As FathomNet continues to develop and incorporate more image data from other oceanographic community members, this effort will enable scientists, explorers, policymakers, storytellers and the public to understand and care for our ocean.